opentripplanner/OpenTripPlanner/docs/Frontends.md

 - the original one in [`/src/client/classic-debug/`](https://github.com/opentripplanner/OpenTripPlanner/tree/dev-2.x/src/client/classic-debug)

 The **new debug client** is a React/TypeScript Single Page App (SPA) that can be served locally or accessed over a content delivery network (CDN).
 Unlike the original debug client, it connects to the OTP Java backend via the GraphQL API using the Transmodel vocabulary.
+By default, it is available at the root URL (`http://localhost:8080/` in local operation).

 The **original debug client** is a jQuery and Backbone based UI whose history can be traced back over a decade to the first days of the OTP project.
 It connects to the OTP Java backend via a REST API using the GTFS vocabulary.
-Historically this was the default OTP interface, and for now it continues to be available on any running OTP instance at the root URL.
+Historically this was the default OTP interface available at the root URL.
+It is still available, but has been moved to `http://localhost:8080/classic-debug/` .

 There is a third piece of software that might qualify as an OTP client: a Java Swing application making use of the Processing visualization library, located in the [GraphVisualizer class](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/src/main/java/org/opentripplanner/visualizer/GraphVisualizer.java).